 In 1901 a 19-year-old Pablo Picasso’s world was turned upside down.

 It was during this time he had become friends with a group of artists and writers.
 One of these was the poet Carles Casagemas, who had become one of his best and closest friends.
 However, their friendship ended in tragedy when Casagemas took his own life at a dinner party in Paris following a falling out with a lover.
-Picasso took his friend’s death hard and out of this time of sadness, his infamous blue period emerged.
+Picasso took his friend’s death hard and out of this time of sadness and empathy, his infamous blue period emerged.

 The blue period is sure to grab the viewer in awe-inspiring ways.
 The viewer experiences an empathetic understanding with the artist through the all too familiar emotions of loss and sadness.
-After all, these emotions are universal among humanity.
+After all, these emotions are universal among all of humanity.

 This common ground between artist and viewer is a powerful one.
 Although finding emotional relief through art may seem personal and unshareable, it actually binds humanity rather than separates.
 Often, a viewer finds comfort in their empathy with the artist through art.
 This can even lead to a viewer wanting their artwork to remind them of that empathy.
 So, as artists, keep cathartic artworks in mind when deciding whether or not to publicly share them.
 They might just have as much as an impact as Picasso’s blue period.